An update post about this topic is available here.

 Homeowners from HOAs must contact EBMUD with the intention to gain compliance.
 This must be done in writing.

 Because the process can take up to several years, you may want to consider requesting an extension.
 If you are a homeowner whose HOA is responsible for all laterals, this won’t be applicable to you.
-If your HOA is not fully responsible, the current fee for initiating the time extension process is $100.
-There may also be a refundable deposit fee (per parcel) required to hold your application in “pending” status until all lines can be tested.
-Before scheduling camera inspections, ensure you have a confirmation letter of the granted extension from EBMUD.
+If your HOA is not fully responsible, the current fee for initiating the time extension process is $120.
+There may also be a refundable deposit fee (per parcel) required to hold your application in “pending” status until all lines are tested.
+Before scheduling camera inspections, ensure you have a confirmation letter granting extension from EBMUD.

-Once EBMUD has granted the extension, the HOA should begin scheduling the camera inspections for each sewer line within the property’s borders to get a complete diagnosis of all the lines.
+Once EBMUD has granted the extension, the HOA should schedule camera inspections for each sewer line within the property’s borders for a complete diagnosis of all the lines.

-Step 2: Camera Inspection to Check Lateral Condition
+Step 2: Camera Inspection to Assess Lateral Condition

-Camera diagnosis for this type of compliance is the best scenario and we strongly advise HOA’s to have these done professionally so that the condition of the laterals is known without question before any repairs, replacements or testing are done.
-These steps can be expensive and you would not want to repeat them if you don’t need to.
+Diagnosis by camera is the best option for this type of compliance.
+We advise HOAs to have camera inspections conducted by a professional so that the condition of the sewer laterals is certain before any repairs, replacements or testing are begun.
+These subsequent steps can be expensive, and there’s no reason to repeat them if they’re not necessary.

-Building and/or sewer permits must be obtained before repairing any PSLs for cracks and defects.
-As a Pipe Spy customer, we can take care of this step in the process for you.
+Building permits and/or sewer permits must be obtained before repairing any PSLs for cracks or defects.
+As a Pipe Spy customer, we can take care of this step for you.

 Step 4: Complete Required Repairs